Yu-Zhuang/LeetCode/README.md

 # LeetCode
-LeetCode in C and JavaScript
+LeetCode in Go, C, Python and JavaScript